 Taking the time to think and plan your strategies is very important.
 If you are too eager to start quickly, you may overlook something.
-Success doesn’t happen over night.
+Success doesn’t happen overnight.
 It takes a lot of behind the scenes planning, brainstorming, and action.
-But developing a good plan will lead you to creating some awesome yoga retreats.
+But developing a good plan will lead you to create some awesome yoga retreats.

 Spending time investing in my own plan is one of most significant things I have done.

 Before I moved to NYC on January 2, 2001, I spent the three previous months making my plans.
 Within a few months, I built the foundation of what would become a thriving yoga business that lasted for 10 years before going on to create Blue Osa in Costa Rica.

 What you probably don’t realize is that before we built Blue Osa Yoga, Adam and I spent two years behind the scenes meeting continuously, talking about our strategies, what we wanted to create, who our guests were going to be, what our philosophy was going to be, and so much more.
 We wrote business plans, business models, mission statements, and vision plans.
 It wasn’t always easy, but in the long-run, it paid off.

 So I challenge you to take some time to to prepare your marketing strategy for your retreat.

 Here are 5 Tips for Creating Successful Yoga Retreats